 Faculty Council Procedures

-Council members elected by and from the faculty of MU’s fourteen academic colleges/schools.
+Council members elected by and from the faculty of all colleges and schools that are headed by a dean who reports to the provost for academic affairs.
+For the purposes of Academic Unit Selections MU Libraries will be collectively treated as a school entitled to voting representation.
 According to MU Faculty Bylaws, Faculty Council can have no fewer than 25 nor no more than 35 members.
-Each college or school is entitled to representation based on the number of tenure track and tenured faculty members.
+Representatives shall be allocated to a college or school on the basis of the total number of full-time ranked faculty members of the UMC faculty within the college or school.
 Regardless of faculty size, every college/school is entitled to at least one representative.
-Ranked non-tenure track (NTT) faculty members elect four representatives, one each from clinical/professional, extension, research, and teaching categories of NTT faculty.

 Council members are elected for three-year terms and are eligible to serve no more than two consecutive terms.
 Only these members, or an alternate that a member designates for a particular meeting, may vote on Faculty Council actions.
 NTT representatives have full voting rights.
-A representative of the MU Librarians attends Faculty Council meetings and has all rights and privileges of a regular Council member, including voting rights.
 Faculty Council maintains a list of recognized organizations that may authorize a representative to attend Council meetings and speak on matters before Council.
 Members of recognized organizations may not vote.

 Faculty Council meets on Thursdays as scheduled by the Executive Committee, with sessions beginning at 3:30 p.m. and adjourning as close to 5:00 p.m. as is possible.
 Dates of Council meetings along with agendas are posted on the Faculty Council website.
 Items discussed by Faculty Council will not be acted on at that meeting, but shall be placed on a subsequent agenda for a vote.